First year student resources

 This course is an introduction to manifolds, which are low-dimensional shapes living in a higher dimensional universe (e.g., a one-dimensional coat hanger or a two-dimensional eggshell each living in a three-dimensional world), and it teaches how to do calculus in this abstract setting.
 Although the focus of this course will be on abstract mathematical objects and their properties, the material in this course also has applications to a broad range of topics including theoretical physics and machine learning.

-The math department offers three Quantitative Reasoning (QR) courses that assume no calculus experience:
+The math department offers other Quantitative Reasoning (QR) courses that assume no calculus experience:

 In Math 107 (Mathematics in the real world), students use mathematical ideas to solve real world problems.
 Topics include compound interest, population growth, probability and its applications to games of chance, mortgage payments, false positives in drug testing, computer security, and other questions.